 COVID-19’s Unequal Consequences

-The pandemic is disproportionately harming people of color in the United States.
+In its first year, the pandemic disproportionately harmed people of color in the United States.

 When powerful political leaders, professional athletes, and even famous actors like Tom Hanks caught the novel coronavirus in 2020, many observers called COVID-19 a “great equalizer.”

-But in the United States, it quickly became clear that this was not the case.
-Among the country’s three largest racial and ethnic groups (white, Black, and Hispanic/Latinx), the Black and Hispanic/Latinx communities have faced higher infection and mortality rates from COVID-19 and a greater likelihood of job loss due to the pandemic.
+But in the United States and around the world, it quickly became clear that this was not the case.
+Among the country’s three largest racial and ethnic groups (white, Black, and Hispanic/Latino), the Black and Hispanic/Latino communities faced disproportionate effects, including higher infection and mortality rates from COVID-19 and a greater likelihood of job loss.

-This lesson examines how generations of discriminatory laws, customs, and institutions—also known as systemic racism—have driven a disproportionately deadly and costly pandemic for Black and Hispanic/Latino communities in the United States and unearthed long standing inequalities.
+This lesson examines how generations of discriminatory laws, customs, and institutions—also known as systemic racism—drove a deadly and costly pandemic for Black and Hispanic/Latino communities in the United States and unearthed long standing inequalities.

-By August 2020—five months after the World Health Organization declared COVID-19 a global pandemic —Black Americans had contracted the novel coronavirus 2.6 times more often than white Americans, while Hispanic/Latinx Americans faced almost triple the risk of infection.
-(As of June 2021, these disparities have narrowed but not entirely vanished.)
+By August 2020—five months after the World Health Organization declared COVID-19 a global pandemic —Black Americans had contracted the novel coronavirus 2.6 times more often than white Americans.
+Hispanic/Latino Americans faced almost triple the risk of infection.

 Perhaps most striking, however, has been the deadliness of this virus for communities of color.
-In August 2020, Hispanic/Latinx Americans had a slightly higher risk of dying from the coronavirus compared to their white counterparts, while Black Americans faced more than twice that risk.
-(As of June 2021, Black Americans' relative risk had lessened slightly, while Hispanic/Latinx Americans’ risk had more than doubled compared to white Americans.)
+In August 2020, Hispanic/Latino Americans had a slightly higher risk of dying from the coronavirus compared to their white counterparts, while Black Americans faced more than twice that risk.

 The COVID-19 pandemic has also caused a particularly devastating economic crisis for Black and Hispanic/Latino communities.
 Not long after the pandemic’s onset in April 2020, more than six in ten Hispanic adults reported they or someone in their household had experienced a job loss or taken a pay cut because of the pandemic.
 About 44 percent of Black adults and 38 percent of white adults reported the same.

 What Drives Different Outcomes?

-For generations, systemic racism has created unequal access to housing, wealth, education, and health care for communities of color in the United States.
-This disparity has led to a pandemic that is deadlier and costlier for Black and Hispanic/Latinx Americans.
+For generations, systemic racism has driven unequal access to housing, wealth, education, and health care for communities of color in the United States.
+This disparity has led to a pandemic that is deadlier and costlier for Black and Hispanic/Latino Americans.
 Let’s examine how.

 Housing: People of color are more likely than white Americans to live in densely populated areas, partly due to a discriminatory federal housing policy known as redlining.
 From the 1930s to 1960s, redlining deemed Black and other minority neighborhoods “hazardous” for investors, resulting in deliberate underdevelopment and underinvestment in those communities.
 This discrimination allowed many white Americans to move into more affluent suburbs while excluding people of color.

 Wealth: Generations of systemic racism have contributed to massive wealth disparities in the United States.
-At the end of 2019, white Americans’ median household wealth is $188,200 compared to $36,100 for Hispanic/Latinx Americans and $24,100 for Black Americans.
+At the end of 2019, white Americans’ median household wealth is $189,100 compared to $36,050 for Hispanic/Latino Americans and $24,100 for Black Americans.

 Homeownership is one of the most important mechanisms for accumulating wealth, but the legacy of redlining has contributed to a lasting devaluation of Black-owned property.
 In fact, homes in mostly Black neighborhoods were valued 23 percent lower than homes in neighborhoods with few Black residents in 2018.

-Meanwhile, Black and Hispanic/Latinx people are less likely to be insured than their white counterparts.
-In 2018, only 5 percent of white Americans were uninsured compared with 18 percent of Latinx/Hispanic Americans and 10 percent of Black Americans.
+Meanwhile, Black and Hispanic/Latino people are less likely to be insured than their white counterparts.
+In 2018, only 5 percent of white Americans were uninsured compared with 18 percent of Latino/Hispanic Americans and 10 percent of Black Americans.

-Incarceration: The United States imprisons more people than any other country in the world, with Black and Hispanic/Latinx individuals composing the majority of the incarcerated population.
-Black Americans make up 13 percent of the U.S. population, and Hispanic/Latinx Americans make up 19 percent, but these two groups account for 33 percent and 23 percent of the U.S. prison population respectively.
+Incarceration: The United States imprisons more people than any other country in the world, with Black and Hispanic/Latino individuals composing the majority of the incarcerated population.
+In 2018, Black Americans made up 13 percent of the U.S. population, and Hispanic/Latino Americans made up 19 percent, but these two groups account for 33 percent and 23 percent of the U.S. prison population respectively.
 Black Americans are more than five times likelier than white Americans to be incarcerated due in part to racial bias in policing and the criminal justice system.
 Black Americans, for example, face higher rates of arrest for drug violations than their white counterparts despite similar rates of drug use across race and ethnicity.

 Prisons and jails are particularly dangerous during COVID-19, as social distancing in those facilities can be impossible.
 Mask policies are inconsistent, and in some places hand sanitizer can even be banned due to its alcohol content.
-In the United States, prisons, jails, and correctional facilities account for the fifteen largest clusters of virus outbreaks as of September 2020, with some facilities reporting around 65 percent of inmates testing positive for the virus.
+By September 2020, in the United States, prisons, jails, and correctional facilities accounted for the fifteen largest clusters of virus outbreaks, with some facilities reporting around 65 percent of inmates testing positive for the virus.

 Challenges of the Past, Challenges of the Future